jpgoldberg/powerset-generator/README.md

 ```

 `m` does not consume many gigabytes of memory.

-I probably came across the idea of using a generator
-and `itertools.combinations()` from [Allen Downey](https://stackoverflow.com/users/661626/allen-downey)'s [Stack Overflow answer](https://stackoverflow.com/a/53726866/1304076).

 Secondly, I wanted type clarity and breadth.
 Many of the examples that I saw were specific to lists,